-The first quarter of 2017 was the worst for insurers in 20 years.
+In 2017, there were 1,400 tornadoes.
+The first quarter was the worst for insurers in 20 years.
 Tornadoes were a large part of that.
 There were 425 tornadoes between January and March.
 That's more than double the 205 tornadoes during the same period in 2016.
 On average, there were 93 tornadoes in each the first quarters of 2014 through 2016.
 It's unusual for tornadoes to occur that early in the year.
-May is typically the worst month.
+Fortunately, only 35 people died.

 Worst Tornado Season

 A tornado's damage level depends on whether it hits rural or urban areas.
 The most damaging tornado season occurred April 25-27, 2011.
 In that week, 362 twisters hit the Southeast, breaking the 1974 record of 267 tornadoes.
 The outbreak caused $11 billion in damage.
 At least two of the storms were EF-5 twisters, producing wind gusts of more than 200 miles per hour.

 The tornado outbreak killed 321 people, with 250 dead in Alabama alone.
 It was the third-deadliest single outbreak in U.S. history.
 The worst was March 1925, when 747 people died.
 The second-worst was March 1932, when 332 perished.

 That outbreak made April the most active month for tornadoes ever, with 600 tornadoes forming.
 The previous record was 542 tornadoes in May 2003.
 It also brought the year's total to 881 tornadoes, almost half the tornado record of 1,817 set in 2004.

 Tornado-producing thunderstorms develop in warm, moist air in advance of eastward-moving cold fronts with dry air, known as a "dryline."